gashaw-ux/Object-Orinented-Programming/README.md

     - Identity: An object identity is typically implemented via a unique ID.
 The value of the ID is not visible to the external user.
       However, it is used internally by the JVM to identify each object uniquely.

+ ## An object consists of:

+    A unique identity: Each object has a unique identity, even if the state is identical to that of another object.
+    State/Properties/Attributes: State tells us how the object looks or what properties it has.
+    Behavior: Behavior tells us what the object does.

  ## For example, a bicycle is an object.
 It has

     States: idle, first gear, etc